TUI

 Context

-I initiated and drove the creation of the App Design System end to end.
-Alongside hands-on design work, I managed prioritisation, workflows, and communication, and mentored two designers contributing on a weekly basis.
-I worked closely with App design leadership, the Web design system team, and designers from other brands to ensure alignment across platforms.
+Alongside hands-on design work, I managed prioritisation, workflows, and communication, mentored two designers contributing weekly, and collaborated closely with App design leadership, the Web design system team, and designers from other brands to align across platforms.

 Constraints